-- Fees.
-The Judicial Conference of the United States establishes fees for records or services provided by the Clerk's office.
-The current fee schedule is available on the Court's website, http://www.mtd.uscourts.gov. - (2) Case Files.
-Unless access is restricted, documents and items filed in the record may be viewed at no cost at the Clerk's office.
+(1) Fees.
+The Judicial Conference of the United States establishes fees for records or services provided by the clerk of court.
+The current fee schedule is available on the court's website.

+- (2) Case Files.
+Unless access is restricted, documents and items filed in the record may be viewed at no cost at the clerk's office.
 Where feasible, copies may also be obtained for a fee.
 The electronic record is available to remote access for a fee. - (3) Recordings.
-If the Court has made an electronic sound recording of a proceeding, a copy of the recording may be obtained from the Clerk's office.
-A recording is not an official record of the Court. - (4) Transcripts.
-Only certified transcripts filed by the Clerk's office are official records of the Court.
-Policies regarding compensation to court reporters and the availability of transcripts, as well as forms for requesting transcripts, may be found on the Court's website, http://www.mtd.uscourts.gov, or by contacting the Clerk's office. - (5) Realtime.
+If the court has made an electronic sound recording of a proceeding, a copy of the recording may be obtained from the clerk's office.
+A recording is not an official record of the court. - (4) Transcripts.
+Only certified transcripts filed by the clerk of court are official records of the court.
+Policies regarding compensation to court reporters and the availability of transcripts, as well as forms for requesting transcripts, may be found on the court's website, or by contacting the clerk's office. - (5) Realtime.
 Attorneys of record may order and receive Realtime transcription of court proceedings.
 Realtime unedited transcripts may only be distributed to ordering parties, their co-counsel, experts, and staff and are not to be made available to the public, including news organizations or other nonparticipants.